 Frambest started his career with Barnes Dennig in 2005 as a co-op on the NFP team.
 After three years working with Barnes Dennig's construction-based clients, he returned to the NFP world where he feels his strengths are most engaged.
 Frambest earned his bachelor's degree from Ohio University in 2005, his MBA from Xavier University in 2008, and his CPA in 2010.

-hosted a reception on May 17 to acknowledge the research and achievements of Baruch's Eugene M. Lang Foundation Junior Faculty Research Fellows
+Baruch College hosted a reception on May 17 to acknowledge the research and achievements of Baruch's Eugene M. Lang Foundation Junior Faculty Research Fellows, past and present.

 Eugene Lang, president of the foundation, and Lauren McGrail, associate director of the foundation, were on hand to meet with President Mitchel B. Wallerstein, Baruch faculty, and administrators.

 The Lang Foundation fellowships are competitively awarded to junior faculty members each year to help support their scholarly research and creative projects and enable them to make significant contributions to their academic disciplines.
 Since the program began in 1998, more than a hundred of Baruch's junior faculty members have received support in the form of funds to support their scholarly research and publication (travel, research assistance, other expenses related to research and publication).

 - Cristina Balboa, PhD, Assistant Professor of Public Affairs

 - Sean Crocket, PhD, Assistant Professor of Economics